opensearch-project/project-website/_posts/2025-05-05-plan-execute-agent.md

 }
 ```

-Note the connector ID; you will use it to register the model
+Note the connector ID; you'll use it to register the model.

-#### 1.2 Register the model
+#### Step 1.2: Register the model

 ```json
 POST /_plugins/_ml/models/_register